Spin contribution to the inverse Faraday effect of non-magnetic metals

-Finally, while the current work focuses on the spin component of IFE, we suspect that for a more direct quantitative comparison with the experiment, it is important to include the orbital component of IFE as well.
-In particular, we expect that the intraband contribution to the orbital part of IFE might be large in simple metals such as bulk gold, as suggested by the semi-classical theory of IFE.\cite{HERTEL2006L1} However, as discussed earlier, unfortunately, the intraband optical part of IFE is the one that is hardest to formulate on a sound quantum mechanical footing for an infinite bulk periodic solid.
+Finally, while the current work focuses on the spin component of the IFE, we suspect that for a more direct quantitative comparison with the experiment, it is important to include the orbital component of the IFE as well.
+In particular, we expect that the intraband contribution to the orbital part of IFE might be large in simple metals such as bulk gold, as suggested by the semi-classical theories of IFE,\cite{HERTEL2006L1, Hurst2018} as well as by a quantum-mechanical calculation of the local part of the orbital moment.\cite{Battiato2014,Berritta2016} However, as discussed earlier, unfortunately, the intraband optical part of IFE is the one that is hardest to formulate on a sound quantum-mechanical footing for an infinite bulk periodic solid.